 Come tax filing time, don’t worry about knowing tax laws.
-TurboTax will ask you simple questions about you and give you the tax deductions and credit you’re eligible for based on your answers.
-If you have questions while doing your taxes you can connect to the TurboTax Live expansive network of credentialed CPAs and EAs live via one-way video to get your tax questions answered.
+TurboTax will ask you simple questions about you and give you the tax deductions and credits you’re eligible for based on your answers.
+If you have questions while doing your taxes you can connect live via one-way video to TurboTax Live expansive network of credentialed CPAs and EAs to get your tax questions answered.
 You can even have your tax return reviewed, signed, and filed by a TurboTax Live CPA or Enrolled Agent

 Have fun, and I hope that Lady Luck showers you with wealth!